 Federal Pell Grant

-The Pell Grant is need-based assistance that does not have to be repaid unless a student withdraws from school.
-Pell is awarded to students who have a financial need as determined by a standard federal formula, which takes into consideration family size, income, and resources to determine need.
+The Pell Grant is need-based assistance that does not have to be repaid unless a college student withdraws from school.
+Pell is awarded to college students who have a financial need as determined by a standard federal formula, which takes into consideration family size, income, and resources to determine need.
 Annually, the U.S. Department of Education determines student eligibility for this grant.
 This grant is available to undergraduate students who have not earned a bachelor’s or a professional degree.

-The amount of Federal Pell Grant funds available to the student over their lifetime is limited by federal law to be the equivalent of six years of Pell Grant funding.
+The amount of Federal Pell Grant funds available to the college student over their lifetime is limited by federal law to be the equivalent of six years of Pell Grant funding.
 Since the maximum amount of Pell Grant funding you can receive each year is equal to 100%, the six-year equivalent is 600%.
-The calculation of the duration of a student’s eligibility will include all years of the student’s receipt of Federal Pell Grant funding.
-Students can monitor their aggregate balance on the NSLDS website at http://www.nslds.ed.gov/nslds.
+The calculation of the duration of a college student’s eligibility will include all years of the student’s receipt of Federal Pell Grant funding.
+College students can monitor their aggregate balance on the NSLDS website at http://www.nslds.ed.gov/nslds.

 Federal Supplemental Educational Opportunity Grant (FSEOG) (Marietta Campus Only)